-Perenco is deeply committed to contribute to the economic and social development of the countries where we operate.
-Fostering the creation of local businesses, accompanying micro-entrepreneurship and supporting employment and training are all objectives that fully rally our teams.
+Perenco is deeply committed to contributing to the economic and social development of the countries where we operate.
+Fostering the creation of local businesses, accompanying micro-entrepreneurship and supporting employment and training are all objectives that rally our teams.

 Promoting Local Employment